Hungarian scholar stumbles on original score of Mozart sonata

-Mikusi, head of the Hungarian National Szechenyi Library's music collection, told Reuters TV about the moment he realised what he had stumbled on.
+Mikusi, head of the Hungarian National Szechenyi Library's music collection, told Reuters TV about the moment he realized what he had stumbled on.

 "I of course remember the heartbeat.
 You are turning the pages of hundreds of sources which are obviously written by copiers, not the composer.
 And suddenly you see something that is a composer's handwriting - and it even looks similar," he said a few days after the manuscript was presented to the public.